IlikeJay/DongNoteBook/README.md

 # DongNoteBook
-Record something for the programming life as a Android Coder.
+Record something about the programming life as a Android Coder.